Guidance

 The inspection team will explain its judgements to the senior leadership team and those responsible for the governance of the school.
 Attendance at the feedback meeting is voluntary and any attendee may leave at any time, including leaving for a short time and then returning.

-We expect leaders to share the inspection outcome and findings with whoever they deem appropriate.
+We expect leaders to share the inspection outcomes and findings with whoever they deem appropriate.
 Leaders may share inspection outcomes, in confidence, with others who are not involved with the school.
 This may include leaders’ colleagues, family members, medical advisers, and/or their wider support group.
 However, the information should not be made public or shared with parents.

 After the inspection visit